spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-demo-mode-on-windows.md

 {% info_block infoBox "Bootstrap" %}

 Once you finish the setup, you don't need to run `bootstrap` to start the instance.
-You only need to run it after:
+You only need to run it after the following takes place:

-* Docker SDK version update
+* Docker SDK version update.
-* Deploy file update
+* Deploy file update.

 {% endinfo_block %}